Laptop Tips

 For Cleaning Oily and Sticky Dirt:

 It is worth mentioning that the method mentioned above might not help you clean dirt like oily and sticky stuff.
-For cleaning this type of dirt, we now have to move on commercial cleaner specially designed for LCDs.
+For cleaning this type of dirt, we now have to move on commercial cleaners specially designed for LCDs.
 If you have no access to a commercial LCD cleaner, a homemade cleaner will still be a good option.

 To make homemade cleaner, all you need to do is make a mixture in which 50% is distilled water, and the other 50% is of white vinegar or isopropyl alcohol.

 It is worth mentioning that the use of window glass cleaner can damage your screen (due to its corrosive ingredients).
-Further, you must need to take a look at the content (ingredients) used in that specific LCD cleaner, don’t use a cleaner if it consists of any corrosive substance or has the following substances:
+Further, you just need to take a look at the content (ingredients) used in that specific LCD cleaner, don’t use a cleaner if it consists of any corrosive substance or has the following substances:

 • Acetone